post-hero-img

 3 Faceted Search Examples

-Archdiocese of Paderborn faceted search example
+faceted search examples: archdiocese of paderborn faceted search example

 For our final faceted search example let’s look at the website for the Archdiocese of Paderborn.
 They chose AddSearch as their choice of software for faceted search.
 It allowed them to create a search experience that helped users quickly and easily filter the results by domain and document type.